mwbowers/mwbowers.github.io/manuals/cocoon/displayfile-function-key-text.md

 CAnn and CFnn can be specified at the **File** level or at the **Record** Level.

->The difference between `CAnn` and `CFnn` is that the former transmits changed data as a response to the server request, while the later does not.
+>The difference between `CAnn` and `CFnn` is that the later transmits *changed data* as part of the response to the server request, while the former does not.

 <br>